 Ducks getting off the refuge to go feed, Arkansas.

 Often labeled as “consumptive users,” hunting and fishing conservation groups have at times seemed disparate from other groups that support public lands through “non-consumptive” pursuits, i.e., hiking, camping, etc. BHA has made it a point to build bridges with all outdoor recreators, be they hunters or not, realizing that both user groups share a foundational common denominator – the love for the land and waters we all share.
-This effort is perhaps best evidenced by the attendance of Yvon Chouinard, the founder of Patagonia, at the BHA Rendezvous last month.
+This effort is perhaps best evidenced by the attendance of Yvon Chouinard, the founder of Patagonia, at the BHA Rendezvous in 2018.

 Dall Sheep climbing in the Chugach Range, Alaska